Are There Different Names for Complex Regional Pain Syndrome (CRPS)?

-Over the years there has been many different names for Complex Regional Pain Syndrome (CRPS), but since the International Association for the Study of Pain (IASP) Consensus Conference in 1994 the old name of REFLEX SYMPATHETIC DYSTROPHY (RSD) changed to what most of us know it as, which is Complex Regional Pain Syndrome or CRPS.
+Over the years there has been many different names for Complex Regional Pain Syndrome (CRPS), but since the International Association for the Study of Pain (IASP) Consensus Conference in 1994 the old name of Reflex Sympathetic Dystrophy or RSD changed to what most of us know it as, which is Complex Regional Pain Syndrome or CRPS.
 Specifically RSD is now CRPS Type I or CRPS I.

 As a result of this there have been many names for Complex Regional Pain Syndrome!
 In fact according to Dutton, K. & Littlejohn, G. (2015) there have been in fact 202 different names identified in a number of languages.